bwprice/PondCritters/index.md

 ### Beetles (Order: Coleoptera)
-*Unlike bugs, beetle larvae look very different to the adults and both can be found in a pond There are several families in ponds, some of the common ones are below*
+*Unlike bugs, beetle larvae look very different to the adults and both can be found in a pond.*
+*There are several families in ponds, some of the common ones are below.*

 **Whirligig Beetles (Family: Gyrinidae)**
 - Larvae: